weaverwhale/tw-memlab/README.md

 Create a heapsnapshot, heapprofile, or heaptimeline file.
 Then run one of the following commands.

-### Included .gz
+### Included package.json

-There is also a gzipped test file, and pre-configured commands in the package.json; this should provide some test scenarios for you ootb.
+There are also pre-configured commands in the package.json; this should provide some test scenarios for you ootb.

-To extract the gzipped test file, run `gunzip prod_snap.heapsnapshot.gz`

 ## Scenarios